heimrichhannot/contao-config-element-type-bundle/README.md

-# Contao Config element type Bundle
+# Contao Config Element Type Bundle

 This bundle contains a generic interface, an generic data class and concrete independent implementations for config element types.